 Next and also the most effective amongst active treatment approaches for amblyopia is near vision activities and binocular dichoptic training.
 Whilst near vision activities are fundamentally any activities that a child performs with the fellow eye occluded – reading, video games etc. – the more interesting from the biological point of view, and more effective still, is binocular dichoptic training.
 Today we will only illustrate briefly what this training is, as we are going to devote a whole blog on that soon.

-If you are not totally new to our website, then I bet you already have quite a good hunch of what that training might be – and our Amblyoplay is one of them!
+If you are not totally new to our website, then I bet you already have quite a good hunch about what this training might be – and our Amblyoplay is one of them!
 In short, it is a vision training that encourages children to use both eyes equally, thus improving vision in the amblyopic eye.
-It is also a vision training that was scrutinized in numerous controlled studies – again something we will discuss in further detail in the next blog.
+It is also a vision training that was scrutinized in numerous controlled studies – again, something we will discuss in further detail in the next blog.
 The critical feature of a successful binocular dichoptic training is that training exercises can only be carried out correctly if one is using both their eyes.
 This then encourages the child to use the amblyopic eye, which leads to the reduction of suppression of the amblyopic eye, which eventually leads to the improvement of vision in this very eye.